-Jokulsarlon is only 15 minutes drive from our accommodation in Hali.
-We have booked ice caving tour with Glacierjourney.is and the meeting point would be at Jokulsarlon parking area.
-But before the tour we have around one hour to do sightseeing at the lagoon.
-We had a rough drive last night as we drove to Hali.
-But in the morning the weather has calmed down and the road to the lagoon was so much clearer.
-We couldn’t see anything last night as everything was white and we had to focus on what was in front of us.
+Glacier Lagoon is only 15 minutes drive from our accommodation in Hali.
+We have booked ice caving tour with Glacier Journey and the meeting point would be at Jokulsarlon parking area.
+Our tour was rescheduled to one hour later so we had time to do sightseeing at the lagoon prior to the tour.
+We had a rough drive last night with icy road and low visibility due to the snow and wind as we drove to Hali.
+However in the morning the weather has calmed down and the road to the lagoon looked so much clearer.

-With the maximum depth of 248 meters, Jokulsarlon is Iceland’s deepest lake and the surface area measured at 18km2.
-The iceberg in Jokulsarlon is composed of ice that is over 1000 years old.
-It is first started forming in 1934 when Breidamerjokull glacier started retreating, leaving the lagoon in its path.
-The lagoon has increased fourfold in size since the early 1970s.
-The lagoon connects with the ocean and is therefore composed of sea and freshwater mixture which causes its unique colour.
+With a maximum depth of 814 feet (248 meters), Jokulsarlon is Iceland’s deepest lake and its surface area measures to 11.2 square miles (18 square kilometers).
+The icebergs in Jokulsarlon are composed of ice that is over 1,000 years old.
+Jokulsarlon glacier first started forming in 1934, when the Breidamerkurjokull glacier started retreating, leaving the lagoon in its path and since 1970 it has increased fourfold.

-Right accross Jokulsarlon Lagoon is the equally famous Diamond beach.
+Right across Glacier Lagoon is the equally famous Diamond beach.
 Diamond beach is a strip of black sand belonging to the greater Breidamerkursandur glacial plain.
 Diamond beach looks exactly like what it sounds like, but you won’t find any sunbathers at this stretch of black sand.
 Bits and pieces of the passing glaciers and icebergs break off, some eventually landing on the Diamond Beach.
-The sand is covered in glittering shards of ice in various stages of melt, making it stunnng.
+The sand is covered in glittering shards of ice in various stages of melt, making it stunning.